Siege of Osaka: Aftermath

 In July of the same year, the Edo Shogunate ordered the Imperial Court to change the era name from Keicho to Genwa, apparently to signify the end of civil war in Japan which started since Onin War.

 Furuta Oribe, a daimyo of a fief of 10,000 koku in Minamiyamashiro and Higashiyamato, was ordered to commit seppuku at his home in Fushimi (Fushimi Ward, Kyoto City) on June 11.
-Althought Oribe sided with the Tokugawa side on the outside, but at the same time, Oribe was in league with the Toyotomi side.
+Although Oribe sided with the Tokugawa side on the outside, but at the same time, Oribe was in league with the Toyotomi side.
 During the Summer Siege in April, Oribe supported Hideyori and hatched a plan to set fire to Kyoto.
 Taking advantage of the unrest, he called on the Toyotomi side to march in and kill Ieyasu and Hidetada.
 Oribe's vassal, Kimura Muneyoshi, conspired with gamblers in Kyoto and Osaka to carry out arson attacks.
 Oribe's son-in-law, Suzuki Samanosuke, tried to gather ronin to support him.
 The renga poet Nyogen, ordered by Hideyori to carry Oribe's secret letters and communicate with the Shimazu clan and other feudal lords However, Onjuku Echizen no Kami, a Toyotomi clan member, rushed to Itakura Katsushige and exposed Oribe and his men's plan (there are various theories about who made the report).
 Katsushige increased his vigilance and threatened to offer a reward to anyone who could provide information on this matter.
 Shortly afterwards, a suspicious man was caught on a tip-off and revealed that Muneyoshi was the ringleader.
 Muneyoshi was captured and tortured, but never mentioned Oribe's name.
 Meanwhile, one of the ringleaders, Samanosuke, was killed by Toda Hachiroemon.
 At that time, Samanosuke's servant dropped the box.
 When the box was delivered to Katsushige, a secret letter detailing the plot and a palindrome encouraging the uprising were discovered inside.
 Katsushige immediately reported the matter to Ieyasu and Hidetada, and Oribe was taken into custody.
-After his death, Oribe's children who also implicated also committed suicide.
+After his death, Oribe's children who were also implicated also committed suicide.